mxg895/next-story/README.md

 - 2-3 stretch requirements (plan to complete 1!)
   1. Add Google login and sign up options - DONE :heavy_check_mark:
-  1. Users should be able to see information of ‘friends’ on the app - NOT DONE
+  1. Users should be able to see information of ‘friends’ on the app - NOT DONE :x:

 ### Description on how tech from Units 1-5 are used in the project
 	1. HTML/CSS/Javascript